HORATIO BRIGHT c1828 - 1906

 According to the press, the deaths affected him badly and when he decided to retire "he virtually let the business go" His trade mark and goodwill were made over to the firm of William Jessop. and Sons Ltd

-HORATIO BRIGHT died early in 1906 age 77 (GRO Ref Ecclesall Bierlow March 1906 quarter volume 9C page 2_9).
 In his published will, he left £136,220, most of which went to charities associated with London Hospitals but the will stipulated that all Sheffield charities were to be excluded from receiving any monies at all.
 Why Horatio made this stipulation is unclear but it did arouse a great deal of comment at the time.
-I have been told that the reason for this was an argument he had with the local hospital board in Sheffield
+I have been told that the reason for this was an argument he had with the local hospital board in Sheffield.
+This is the report of the will in the Yorkshire Telegraph and Star dated 27th April 1906

 Horatio also demanded that his burial was to remain as private as possible with no obituaries and no onlookers at the funeral.
 And so on the morning of 6th February 1906 Horatio's coffin was taken from the family home at Lydgate Hall by cab to his final resting place.
-According to "Crookes Revisited" a local reporter from the Sheffield Telegraph learnt of the funeral that was to take place at half past eight in the morning and travelled out to the family mausoleum which had been built at Moscar.
+According to "Crookes Revisited" a local reporter from the Sheffield Telegraph learnt of the funeral that was to take place at half past eight in the morning and traveled out to the family mausoleum which had been built at Moscar.
 It was known as "Moscar Rest."
 According to the report there was no religious ceremony with the only onlookers being the undertaker and the mausoleum's caretaker.
 The coffin was placed in the "beautifully decorated" mausoleum and Horatio was laid to rest alongside his first wife Mary Alice and his son Samuel who died in 1891.

 The Scotsman newspaper included the following report in its Wednesday 7th February 1906 edition.
 This dates the funeral as taking place on Tuesday 6th February 1906